-This month, Nancy Chick kicked off the Scholarship of Teaching and Learning (SoTL) Series with the session, “Getting Started.” by introducing participants (graduate students, postdocs, academic and university staff from across seven faculties) to key thinkers and ideas in the field.
-Beginning with Gary Poole’s (2013) prompt for prospective SoTL practitioners to ask, what is research?, Nancy emphasized that research design in SoTL is as multi-disciplinary as its practitioners’ disciplinary backgrounds.
+In September, Nancy Chick kicked off the Scholarship of Teaching and Learning (SoTL) Series with the session “Getting Started,” introducing participants (graduate students, postdocs, academic and university staff from across seven faculties) to key thinkers and ideas in the field.
+Beginning with Gary Poole’s (2013) prompt for prospective SoTL practitioners to ask, What is research?, Nancy emphasized that research design in SoTL is as multi-disciplinary as its practitioners’ disciplinary backgrounds.
 Therefore, there is no definitive way to start.
 Such multiple points of entry are embodied in the Taylor Institute’s SoTL Strategic Plan.
 For additional commentary and videos featuring many of the authors cited (and many more!), I invite you to browse the SoTL Guide.

-Door #1: Identify a Problem Think about a teaching or a learning context you are involved with.
+Door #1: Identify a Problem Think about a teaching or learning context you are involved with.
 What captures your interest?
 What confuses you?
-Here, Nancy drew on Randy Bass (1999) to introduce the concept of a problem in SoTL via his essay, “The Scholarship of Teaching and Learning: What’s the problem?”
+Here, Nancy drew on Randy Bass (1999) to introduce the concept of a problem in SoTL, citing Bass’s essay “The Scholarship of Teaching and Learning: What’s the problem?”

 In scholarship and research, having a ‘problem’ is at the heart of the investigative process; it is the compound of the generative questions around which all creative and productive activity revolves.
 But in one’s teaching, a ‘problem’ is something you don’t want to have, and if you have one, you probably want to fix it.
 Asking a colleague about a problem in his or her research is an invitation; asking about a problem in her or his teaching would probably feel like an accusation.
 Changing the status of the problem in teaching from terminal remediation to ongoing investigation is precisely what the movement for the scholarship of teaching and learning is all about (Bass, 1999).